Sal Bando, Former MLB Player

 RICHARD LANE is a recognized Catholic evangelist and motivational speaker.
 Lane is the son of the Late Dick “Night Train” Lane, NFL Hall of Fame Cornerback.
 As a convert to the faith in April 2003, Lane has been featured in the national media on “Catholic Answers Live”, Ave Maria Radio, and Relevant Radio.

-BILL LAZOR is currently the offensive coordinator for the Miami Dolphins.
-Lazor previously served as the quarterbacks coach for the Washington Redskins, Seattle Seahawks, and Philadelphia Eagles as well as offensive coordinator at the University of Virginia.
+BILL LAZOR is currently the offensive coordinator for the Chicago Bears.
+Lazor previously coached for the Miami Dolphins, Washington Redskins, Seattle Seahawks, and Philadelphia Eagles as well as offensive coordinator at the University of Virginia.
 He played collegiately as a quarterback at Cornell University from 1991-1993, where he graduated with 26 passing and offensive program records.

-JOE LOMBARDI is currently the offensive coordinator of the Detroit Lions.
-His previous NFL coaching experience included quarterbacks coach for the New Orleans Saints (2009-2013), offensive assistant coach for the Saints (2007-2008), and defensive assistant coach for the Atlanta Falcons (2006).
+JOE LOMBARDI is currently the quarterbacks coach of the New Orleans Saints. offensive coordinator of the Detroit Lions.
+His previous coached with the Detroit Lions and Atlanta Falcons.
 Prior to coaching in the NFL, he coached at the college level at Mercyhurst College, Bucknell University, the Virginia Military Institute, and the University of Dayton.
 Lombardi also coached for the New York/New Jersey Hitmen of the XFL for one season.
 The grandson of legendary NFL coach Vince Lombardi, he played as a tight end and graduated from the U.S. Air Force Academy in 1994.